mose/hubot-meetbot/README.md

         perms: admin only

     .meet topic <topic>
-        Sets teh topic for the meeting
+        Sets the topic for the meeting
         perms: admin only

     .meet agree info<text>